NC3-LU/Diagnostic/documentation/userguide/README.md

 button where you could just resume form an old diagnosis (**2.** on the picture).

-Just below, you have the navigation panel (**3.** on the picture), which we will describe just a little later.
-Same for the two buttons used to get the report or save the current Diagnosis (**4.** on the picture).
+Just below, there is the navigation panel (**3.** on the picture), which we will describe just a little later.
+Same for the three buttons used to get the report, save the current diagnosis or the current questions (**4.** on the picture).

-Finally, on the right of the screen, you have a free-text panel, where you should put some text which will be in the report (**5.** on the picture).
+Finally, on the right of the screen, there is a free-text panel, where you should put some text which will be in the report (**5.** on the picture).
 Most of the time, the introduction is used to give the context of this diagnosis, and some info that could be useful when you read the report.
+You can also put the activity of the organization, and its number of employees.

 ![Main Page – Information about organization with text](img/UG_Diagnostic_006.PNG)